nicoldrozdowicz/elixir_dungeon_crawl/README.md

-# DungeonCrawl
+# Project Summary
 This game is based off of an exercise from Learn Functional Programming with Elixir (Ulisses Almeida).

-In order to kick off the game, run `mix start` in your terminal and enjoy.
+In order to kick off the game, run `mix start` from the project directory and enjoy.
 Ensure you have Elixir installed on your machine in advance.

 Instructions for installing Elixir: https://elixir-lang.org/install.html